thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-25-crop-selection.md

 ```

 ### 5. Model Selection and Training
-Key Observations from the Correlation Matrix:
-- The correlation values among the features (N, P, K, ph) are very low, mostly in the range of -0.07 to 0.30, indicating weak or no linear relationships between the features.
-- The highest correlation observed is 0.30 between N and K, which is still considered weak.
-- Most values are close to zero, suggesting that the features are nearly independent of one another.

 ```python
 # Print the number of rows of Cleaned dataset
 print(f"Cleaned dataset size: {df_cleaned.shape[0]}")